The fees for courses vary according to the source of government funding. The following is a brief guide to where you can find out more information.

 The main sources of student funding for degrees, foundation degrees, HND and PGCE programmes are:

-The Government offers HE Maintenance loans (for living expenses) to eligible students.
+The Government offers Maintenance loans (for living expenses) to eligible students.
 These loans are repayable after you leave your course and you start earning at least £21,000.
+Maintenance loans are used for day-to-day living costs, such as accommodation costs/rent, food and travel.
+They are usually paid by the Student Loans Company in three instalments, directly into your bank account.

-Most part-time students will be able to apply for a student loan to pay for their course fees, subject to the course being at least 25% equivalent of a full-time course.
-This means that you will need to complete your course in no more than four times the amount of time it would take you to complete if you were studying full-time.
+Most part-time students will be able to apply for a Tuition Fee Loan to pay for their course fees, subject to the programme being at least 25% equivalent of a full-time programme.
+This means that you will need to complete your programme in no more than four times the amount of time it would take you to complete if you were studying full-time.

 The maximum annual Tuition Fee Loan that is available to part-time students is £6,750 and is repayable when you leave your course and start earning at least £21,000 per annum.